OSMCha/osmcha-frontend/ABOUT.md

 This is raised when someone tries to add tags to a feature reviewed by someone else

-### User can not remove tags from his own feature.
+### User can not remove tags from their own feature.

 This is raised when someone tries to remove a tag from his/her own feature